Control Panel Troubleshooting

 - When connections are not properly fastened / tightened / crimped such that only a few strands are making contact.
 Make sure to fasten securely.

-- If an electrical socket or plug blade is dirty or charred, or the plug is not pushed and locked in properly with the receptacle.
+- When an electrical socket or plug blade is dirty or charred, or the plug is not pushed and locked in properly with the receptacle.
 Avoid getting plug blades wet or dirty, clean them if they are no longer shiny.

 All of these cases effectively reduce the contact area meaning that more current flows through a smaller area which in turn creates excess heat.
 Often this heat will damage surrounding components as well.
 Look first to where the heat is created.
 If a wire is discoloured or melting, it's likely the closest spot to the bad connection.

 It could also be that you're actually pulling too much current by using oversized heating elements (larger than 5500W).
 This would only be possible if an incorrectly sized breaker was installed in the electrical panel (larger than 30 or 50 amps, depending on your control panel model) as otherwise the breaker would trip.
-A double pole 30A or 50A GFI breaker should be used (sized for your control panel) per our control panel build instructions or order pages.
+A double pole 30A or 50A GFCI breaker should be used (sized for your control panel) per our control panel build instructions or order pages.

 When done correctly an electrical connection will never need re-tightening under normal use.
 If a connection is found to be loose, the proper method is to cut used strands of wire off, strip insulation off, and terminate again.